asllop/RunPack/README.md

 ## Introduction

-RunPack is a small and modular scripting language written in ~800 lines of Rust code, designed to be embedded.
+RunPack is a small and modular scripting language written in ~800 lines of Rust code, and designed to be embedded.

-It is a [stack-based](https://en.wikipedia.org/wiki/Stack-oriented_programming), [concatenative](https://en.wikipedia.org/wiki/Concatenative_programming_language), [homoiconic](https://en.wikipedia.org/wiki/Homoiconicity) programming language, strongly inspired by [Forth](https://en.wikipedia.org/wiki/Forth_(programming_language)), and to a lesser extent by [Lua](https://en.wikipedia.org/wiki/Lua_(programming_language)), [Factor](https://en.wikipedia.org/wiki/Factor_(programming_language)) and [Racket](https://en.wikipedia.org/wiki/Racket_(programming_language)).
+It is a [concatenative](https://en.wikipedia.org/wiki/Concatenative_programming_language), [stack-based](https://en.wikipedia.org/wiki/Stack-oriented_programming), [homoiconic](https://en.wikipedia.org/wiki/Homoiconicity) programming language, strongly inspired by [Forth](https://en.wikipedia.org/wiki/Forth_(programming_language)), and to a lesser extent by [Lua](https://en.wikipedia.org/wiki/Lua_(programming_language)), [Factor](https://en.wikipedia.org/wiki/Factor_(programming_language)) and [Racket](https://en.wikipedia.org/wiki/Racket_(programming_language)).

 Language and implementation are designed to be extensible, providing a lightweight and powerful Rust API that allows to control any aspect of the language.
-Many features that in other languages are a core part of the compiler, like if/else/while statements, anonymous functions or variables, in RunPack are just words defined using the public API.
+Many features that in other languages are a core part of the compiler, like if/else/while statements, anonymous functions or variables, in RunPack are just words defined using the public API, or even RunPack itself.

 RunPack is what you are looking for, if you...